Tehran Stock Exchange: Market valuation

 In 2007, the market, with a capitalization of $37 billion, was trading at a fraction of the earnings multiples enjoyed by Iran's neighbours, while average earnings continued to grow at about 25 per cent a year.
 As of 2010, the price-to-earnings rate in Iran's market stands at around six while it is 15 in regional markets.
 With the removal of obstacles to foreign investment Iran could potentially have a 2,000–3,000 billion US dollar stock exchange market.
 Due to the price gains the average dividend yield has fallen from 16 per cent in 2009 to 13 per cent in 2010.
 Iran devalued its currency in July 2013.
 Iran has a large young, educated labor force.
 As of 2014, Iran's wage costs are lower than Vietnam’s (i.e. cheap).

-According to Voltan Capital Management LLC in New York City, growth valuations and potential investment upside are similar to frontier markets in their early stage while it has developed characteristics such as well-educated workforce, a large middle-class and a broad industrial base.
+According to Voltan Capital Management LLC (New York City), growth valuations and potential investment upside are similar to frontier markets in their early stage while it has developed characteristics such as well-educated workforce, a large middle-class and a broad industrial base.
 According to various sources, TSE is 200% undervalued in comparison to frontier market peers because of misperception and sanctions (2015).